Please review the information below prior to beginning your application.

 The courses offered as part of the graduate RPRD will normally assume knowledge from MA/MFE coursework.
-The minimum standard of admission will be a B+ (77%-79% or 3.3 GPA) in a MA in Economics, MFE or equivalent qualification.
+The minimum standard of admission will be a B+ (77%-79% or 3.3 GPA) in a MA in Economics, Masters of Financial Economics (MFE) or equivalent qualification.
 Students are expected to have completed graduate level courses in microeconomics, macroeconomics, econometrics and basic finance, as well as to have basic knowledge of derivatives pricing through course work or an appropriate reading program.
 Relevant work experience will be taken into consideration, but is not a substitute for these qualifications.

 Note: All supporting documentation, including transcripts and required test scores, are to be sent to the School of Graduate Studies at the address below: